Swansea Metropolitan University: Faculty of Humanities

-Formerly Based on Swansea Metropolitan University's Townhill campus.
-The Faculty of Humanities provided teacher training and has an extensive range of undergraduate and postgraduate teaching programmes and has also expanded to include courses in performance and literature, counselling and psychology.
-The Facility of Humanities moved from the university Townhill Campus to SA1 Waterfront campus due to the university closing Townhill Campus.
+The Faculty of Humanities was formerly based on Swansea Metropolitan University's Townhill campus.
+It provided teacher training with an extensive range of undergraduate and postgraduate teaching programmes.
+It has also expanded to include courses in performance and literature, counselling and psychology.
+The Facility of Humanities moved from the university Townhill Campus to SA1 Waterfront campus when the university closed Townhill Campus.
 The campus was to be sold to developers.